Is US Healthcare a Constitutional Right?

 no place to turn.
 Leonard Rodberg noted in The Portland

-that "Multi-payer systems are unable to control costs.
+Observer that "Multi-payer systems are unable to control costs.

 The only way to assure cost containment is to adopt a unified